madfam-io/plinto/apps/api/docs/architecture/README.md

 # Architecture Documentation

-> **System design, patterns, and technical decisions for the Plinto API**
+> **System design, patterns, and technical decisions for the Janua API**

-This section provides comprehensive architectural documentation for the Plinto authentication platform, including system design, technology choices, and implementation patterns.
+This section provides comprehensive architectural documentation for the Janua authentication platform, including system design, technology choices, and implementation patterns.

 ## 🏗️ Architecture Overview